isomerpages/nlb-biblioasia/index.md

         earliest extant copies to have been printed at Kampong Gelam in Singapore.
       alt: Qur'an
   - infopic:
-      title: Hearts and Minds
-      subtitle: "video: Stories from BiblioAsia"
-      description: A Malayan Special Branch police inspector (played by Jo Tan) interrogates a suspected communist (played by Oon Shu An).
-Who will prevail in the battle of wits?
-      button: "watch the showdown "
-      url: /videos/hearts-minds
-      image: "/images/Videos: BA Stories/heartsandminds.jpg"
-      alt: Image alt text
-  - infopic:
       title: Cinema Pioneer Tan Cheng Kee
       subtitle: People